-We believe that, because of the eternal purpose of God toward the objects of His love, because of His freedom to exercise grace toward the meritless on the ground of the propitiatory blood of Christ, because of the prayer of the Son of God while here on earth, because of the very nature of the divine gift of eternal life, because of the present and unending intercession and advocacy of Christ in heaven, because of the immutability of the unchangeable covenants of God, because of the regenerating, abiding presence of the Holy Spirit in the hearts of all who are saved, we and all true believers everywhere, once saved shall be kept saved forever.
-We believe, however, that God is a holy and righteous Father and that, since He cannot overlook the sin of His children.
-He will when they persistently sin chasten them and correct them in infinite love; but having undertaken to save them and keep them forever, apart from all human merit.
-He, who cannot fail, will in the end present every one of them faultless before the presence of His glory and conformed to the image of His Son.
-(John 5:24: 10:28: 13:1: 14:16-17; 17:11; Rom.
+We believe that, because of the eternal purpose of God toward the objects of His love, because of His freedom to exercise grace toward the meritless on the ground of the propitiatory blood of Christ, because of the very nature of the divine gift of eternal life, because of the present and unending intercession and advocacy of Christ in heaven, because of the immutability of the unchangeable covenants of God, because of the regenerating, abiding presence of the Holy Spirit in the hearts of all who are saved, we and all true believers everywhere, once saved shall be kept saved forever.
+We believe, however, that God is a holy and righteous Father and that, since He cannot overlook the sin of His children, He will when they persistently sin chasten them and correct them in infinite love; but having undertaken to save them and keep them forever, apart from all human merit, He, who cannot fail, will in the end present every one of them faultless before the presence of His glory and conformed to the image of His Son.
+(John 5:24; 10:28; 13:1; 14:16-17; 17:11; Rom.
 8:29; 1 Cor.
 6:19; Heb.
 7:25; 1 John 2:1-2; 5:13; Jude 1:24.)

-Article XI ASSURANCE
+Article XI

+ASSURANCE